kisaacs/benchmark_charting/benchmark_run_scenarios.md

 Benchmark the programs and record measurements:

 Robin executes the benchmark script.
-Then, she writes another program called “Record_All_Runs” in python, where she opens the *outfile *(using the “open” function of python), parse the dictionary (using “eval”) and stores that in a variable.
+Then, she writes another program called “Record_All_Runs” in python, where she opens the *outfile* (using the “open
+” function of python), parse the dictionary (using “eval”) and stores that in a variable.

     params_and_measures = eval(open('outfile', 'r').read())